4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/11-Your_first_if/README.es.md

 2. Si quedan más de 50km, nosotros respondemos: `"We'll be there in 5 minutes"`.

-3. Si quedan menos o igual a 50km, nosotros respondemos: `"I'm parking, I'll see you right now"`.
+3. Si quedan menos o igual a 50km, nosotros respondemos: `"I'm parking.
+I'll see you right now"`.

 ## 💡 Pista: